Water Damage Checklist (What you Should Do Immediately)

 • Reach out for help.
 Don’t try to go through this process alone.
 There are plenty of resources available from insurance companies, local aid organizations, and restoration experts to guide you through the process.

-At COIT, we’ve got the experience, tools, and know-how to handle any water damage situation.
+We’ve got the experience, tools, and know-how to handle any water damage situation.
 Don’t wait until it’s too late—call us today and let’s get your home back to its best.

 Schedule Your Water Damage Repair!!